 BBRR’s education birds are available for presentations for groups of all ages and interest levels.
 For more information and to schedule a program, contact Daena Ford at firstname.lastname@example.org, 585-267-5483.

-Our Broad-winged Hawk arrived into BBRR care in January, 2017.
-Presumably male based on size, he acquired an injury to his right wing as a result of a collision with a motor vehicle.
-This has left him unable to obtain full flight.
-Despite his injuries, he has adapted well to life as an education bird and is quite a charmer.
+Our female Broad-winged Hawk arrived into BBRR care in January, 2017.
+She acquired an injury to her right wing as a result of a collision with a motor vehicle.
+This has left her unable to obtain full flight.
+Despite her injuries, she has adapted well to life as an education bird and is quite a charmer.

 - Latin name is Buteo platypterus, meaning “wide-winged hawk”